luk-sawa/wsb-python/Ćwiczenia_1/README.md

 5.	square equation.py - Calculate square equation.
 6.	sort_rand.py - Sort list with random content.

-file "test.txt" and folder "folder_testowy" with in conent has been created for checking programs functionality
+Folder "folder_testowy" with in conent has been created for checking programs functionality